fakufaku/Arduino/README.md

+# Arduino Safecast

+This is a modified version of the Arduino environment.
+The main differences with the normal Arduino IDE are:

+* Patched SD library to be compatible with any board that has a hardware variant defined,

+* Includes [chibiArduino](https://github.com/fakufaku/chibiArduino) to use the 802.15.4 radio on the freakduino and bGeigie,

+* Includes [CmdArduino](https://github.com/fakufaku/CmdArduino) to send commands to an Arduino device over serial,

+* Includes [mighty-1284p](https://github.com/fakufaku/mighty-1284p) hardware variants that make the Arduino compatible with Atmel ATmega1284p microcontroller.

+# Arduino

 Arduino is an open-source physical computing platform based on a simple i/o board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or